FaustoLira/data_analysis_with_python/README.md

-This repository is intended for data science projects using Python.
+This repository is intended for data analysis projects using Python.
 The repository is divided into the following folders:

 - data_analysis_and_visualization